Infant Chronic Lung Disease

 To achieve the best outcome for your child, it is important that their care be provided by a multidisciplinary team with experience and specialized training.
 At Children’s Hospital of Philadelphia (CHOP), children with chronic lung disease of infancy are cared for by a dedicated Newborn and Infant Chronic Lung Disease Program.

 Housed within CHOP’s Newborn/Infant Intensive Care Unit, the program offers infants with chronic lung disease — and their families — seamless care from initial evaluation, to treatment and long-term follow-up care.
+Watch the following video to meet our team and hear from one of our patient families.

 Our goal is to provide lifesaving therapy to all children with CLD, without compromising their long-term quality of life.